Summary and Final Tasks

 - everything radiates

-- solar visible irradiance strikes Earth on one side, but Earth radiates infrared in all directions
+- solar visible irradiance strikes Earth on one side, but Earth radiates in the infrared in all directions

 - the total energy for solar visible radiation absorbed in the Earth system closely balances the total energy for the infrared radiation going out to space

-- the atmosphere is transparent in the visible but only semi-transparent in the infrared.
+- the atmosphere is highly transparent in the visible and weakly transparent in the infrared.

 Reminder - Complete all of the Lesson 7 tasks!